fyrstelin/fyrstelin.github.io/_posts/2022-10-06-three-years-of-gql-and-nestjs.md

 }
 ```

+### Snippets
+With the help from [arelstone](https://github.com/arelstone), I have created some [vscode snippets](/static/snippets/graphql-resolvers "download") for easily scaffolding these resolvers.
+Just create the resolver following the naming convention (`{some}.query.ts`, `{some}.mutation.ts` or some `{some-entity}.{a-field}.resovler.ts`) and use the query, mutation or resolver snippet respectively.

 ### Conclusion
-Now each resolver have one responsibility and are easy to find from the schema (just search for \<entity\>.\<field\>.resolver, \<query-name>\.query or \<mutation-name\>.mutation) and the dependencies have been cleaned up.
+Now each resolver have one responsibility and are easy to find from the schema (just search for `{entity}.{field}.resolver`, `{query-name}.query` or `{mutation-name}.mutation`) and the dependencies have been cleaned up.
 This is taken a bit to the extreme, and it is up to you as a developer to find your sweet spot - for me this worked out very well in a fairly large project (schema of 2000 lines)